 Audible is the biggest audiobook store out there.
 When you are looking for that one specific book, you are likely to find it here.
-Scribd has a more limited catalog since Penguin Random House, one of the big five publishing houses, pulled all of their audiobooks from Scribd and other paid library-like services.
+Scribd has a more limited catalog since Penguin Random House, one of the big five publishing houses, pulled all of their audiobooks from Scribd and other paid library-like services a few years ago.

-However, Scribd still offers thousands of audiobooks and when you are interested in a specific author, it’s likely you will find some of their titles here.
-Scribd has also become more active with offering Scribd-exclusive audiobook productions.
+However, Scribd still offers tens of thousands of audiobooks and when you are interested in a specific author, it’s likely you will find some of their titles here.
+Scribd has also become more active in producing Scribd-exclusive audiobook productions.

 Scribd vs Kindle Unlimited Audiobooks

-Scribd’s library of audiobooks is much bigger than Kindle Unlimited’s.
+Scribd’s library of audiobooks is much bigger than that of Kindle Unlimited.
 And while it isn’t truly unlimited, you will find many more bestselling and popular titles here.

 Chances are, your next book club pick is not in Kindle Unlimited.
 But it will be on Scribd!

-Based on my experience with Scribd over the last year, it comes out ahead for audiobooks listeners, when compared to Kindle Unlimited.
+Based on my experience with Scribd, it comes out ahead for audiobooks listeners, when compared to Kindle Unlimited.

 That being said, I feel these two audiobook services complement each other very well, and for real audiobook junkies on a limited budget, this is a great mix that will let you listen to as many audiobooks as you want, and to many of the specific titles or authors you might be looking for.